-Deputy Prime Minister, Nick Clegg, has brought in the New Year by announcing that tackling tax avoidance by the wealthy and large businesses in Britain is at the forefront of the Lib Dem’s priorities for 2012.
+Deputy Prime Minister, Nick Clegg, has brought in the New Year by announcing that tackling the wealthy and large businesses in Britain is at the forefront of the Lib Dem’s priorities for 2012.

-In a video hosted on The Guardian’s website on 5 January 2012 with the article ‘Nick Clegg vows to tackle tax avoidance and excessive pay’, Nick Clegg says on the topic of tax avoidance by the wealthy and large businesses:
+In a video hosted on The Guardian’s website on 5 January 2012 with the article ‘Nick Clegg vows to tackle tax avoidance and excessive pay’, Nick Clegg says on the topic by the wealthy and large businesses:

 “There seems to be a wealthy elite of individuals or large companies who can pay a football team of accountants to play kind of clever tricks with the tax system so that they don’t pay their fair share.
 And that’s what needs to come to an end.”

 In 2012 the Deputy Prime Minister aims to “make sure the tax system is simpler, more open and fairer so that everybody pays their fair share.”